ruarfff/ml-workshop/README.md

 To support what will most likely be the most troublesome setup, I will be using Windows for the workshop.
 What follows are exactly the steps I took to install Tensorflow.
 I am using the Windows `cmd` [terminal](https://en.wikipedia.org/wiki/Cmd.exe).

-Once you have installed Python in step 1, you will haev a program called `pip3` now available in your terminal.
+Once you have installed Python in step 1, you will have a program called `pip3` now available in your terminal.
 To install Tensorflow run `pip3 install --upgrade tensorflow`

 For me that looked like this: